 This feature requires Author user level or higher.

-Add a custom MailChimp campaign archive to your website and allow visitors to view your recent campaigns.
+Add a custom MailChimp campaign archive to your website and allow visitors to view your recent campaigns, which can improve visibility and your site's SEO.
 There are a couple of ways to do this, depending on the level of customization you need.

 Add our archive generator code to your website's HTML, and we'll add links to your recent campaigns.
 Or for additional control and customization, you can design and host your own custom archive page using the archive HTML.
 We’ll automatically update the links in the archive when you send new campaigns.